Project Context

 Implementation

-Side task will be shown on multiple touch points (dashboard and email), where hotel partner can access:
+Side task will be shown on multiple touch points, where hotel partner can access:

 • the breakdown of the score